Coronavirus Antibody Test Kit

 -

 To use this coronavirus test, you must be over 18 years old.
-The sample should be taken at least 14 days after your symptoms started.
+The sample should be taken at least 14 days after your symptoms started, or 21 days after your vaccine dose.

 Symptoms of COVID-19 include: